-Treatment Weeks 1 + 2 Weeks 3 + 4 Usual maintenance dose

-regimen

-Monotherapy of 0.3 mg/kg/day 0.6 mg/kg/day 1 - 15 mg/kg/day (once a day or

-typical absence (once a day or (once a day or two divided doses)

-seizures: two divided two divided To achieve maintenance, doses

-doses) doses) may be increased by maximum of

-0.6 mg/kg/day every one to two

-weeks until optimal response is

-achieved, with a maximum

-maintenance dose of 200mg/day

-y WITH valproate e (inhibitor of lam otrigine glucuronidation - see

-section 4.5): 1 1

-This dosage 0.15 mg/kg/day 0.3 mg/kg/day 1 - 5 mg/kg/day (once a day or

-regimen should be (once a day) (once a day) two divided doses)

-used with To achieve maintenance, doses

-valproate may be increased by maximum of

-regardless of any 0.3 mg/kg every one to two weeks

-other concomitant until optimal response is

-medicinal achieved, with a maximum

-products maintenance dose of 200 mg/day

-Adjunctive therapy WITHOUT valproate and WITH inducers of lamotrigine glucuronidation (see section 4.5): This dosage 0.6 mg/kg/day 1.2 mg/kg/day 5 - 15 mg/kg/day (once a day or regimen should be (two divided (two divided two divided doses) used without doses) doses) To achieve maintenance, doses valproate but may be increased by maximum of with: 1.2 mg/kg every one to two weeks phenytoin until optimal response is carbamazepine achieved, with a maximum phenobarbitone maintenance dose of 400 mg/day primidone rifampicin lopinavir/ritonavir lproate and WITH IOUT inducers of lamotrigine glucuronidation (s This dosage 0.3 mg/kg/day 0.6 mg/kg/day 1 - 10 mg/kg/day (once a day or regimen should be (once a day or (once a day or two divided doses) used with other two divided two divided To achieve maintenance, doses medicinal doses) doses) may be increased by maximum of products that do 0.6 mg/kg every one to two weeks not significantly until optimal response is inhibit or induce achieved, with a maximum of lamotrigine maintenance dose of 200 mg/day glucuronidation In patients taking medicinal products where the pharmacokinetic interaction with lamotrigine is currently not known (see section 4.5), the treatment regimen as recommended for lamotrigine with concurrent valproate should be used.
-If the calculated daily dose in patients taking valproate is 1 mg or more but less than 2 mg, then lamotrigine 2 mg chewable/dispersible tablets may be taken on alternate days for the first two weeks.
-If the calculated daily dose in patients taking valproate is less than 1 mg, then lamotrigine sho then lamotrigine should not be administered.
+Treatment regimen Weeks 1 + 2 Weeks 3 + 4 Usual maintenance dose Monotherapy of typical absence seizures: 0.3 mg/kg/day (once a day or two divided doses) 0.6 mg/kg/ day (once a day or two divided doses) 1 - 10 mg/kg/day, although some patients have required higher doses (up to 15 mg/kg/day) to achieve desired response (once a day or two divided doses) To achieve maintenance, doses may be increased by maximum of 0.6 mg/kg/day every one to two weeks until optimal response is achieved, with a maximum maintenance dose of 200mg/day Adjunctive therapy WITH valproate (inhibito r of lamotrigine gl lucuronidation - see section 4.5): This dosage regimen should be used with valproate regardless of any other 0.15 mg/kg/day (once a day) 0.3 mg/kg/ day (once a day) 1 - 5 mg/kg/day (once a day or two divided doses) concomitant medicinal products To achieve maintenance, doses may be increased by maximum of 0.3 mg/kg/day every one to two weeks until optimal response is achieved, with a maximum maintenance dose of 200 mg/day Adjunctive therapy WITH section 4.5): OUT valproate a nd WITH induce ers of lamotrigine glucuronidation (see This dosage regimen should be used without valproate but with: 0.6 mg/kg/day (two divided doses) 1.2 mg/kg/ day (two divided doses) 5 - 15 mg/kg/day (once a day or two divided doses) phenytoin carbamazepine phenobarbitone primidone rifampicin lopinavir/ritonavir To achieve maintenance, doses may be increased by maximum of 1.2 mg/kg/day every one to two weeks until optimal response is achieved, with a maximum maintenance dose of 400 mg/day Adjunctive therapy WITH (see section 4.5): OUT valproate ar nd WITHOUT in nducers of lamotrigine glucuronidation This dosage regimen should be used with other medicinal products that do 0.3 mg/kg/day (once a day or two divided 0.6 mg/kg/ day (once a day or two divided 1 - 10 mg/kg/day (once a day or two divided doses) not significantly inhibit or induce lamotrigine glucuronidation doses) doses) To achieve maintenance, doses may be increased by maximum of 0.6 mg/kg/day every one to two weeks until optimal response is achieved, with a maximum of maintenance dose of 200 mg/day In patients taking medicinal products where the pharmacokinetic interaction with lamotrigine is currently not known (see section 4.5), the treatment regimen as recommended for lamotrigine with concurrent valproate should be used.

+2 mg dispersible/chewable tablets - where this is the lowest marketed strength:

+- If the calculated daily dose in patients taking valproate is 1 mg or more but less than 2 mg, then Lamotrigine 2 mg dispersible/chewable tablets may be taken on alternate days for the first two weeks.
+If the calculated daily dose in patients taking valproate is less than 1 mg, then Lamotrigine should not be administered.
+Do not attempt to administer partial quantities of the chewable/dispersible tablets. - 5 mg dispersible/chewable tablets where 2mg dispersible/chewable tablets are not marketed and Lamotrigine 5mg dispersible/chewable tablets are the lowest marketed strength: - If the calculated daily dose in patients taking valproate is 2.5 mg or more but less than 5 mg, then Lamotrigine 5 mg dispersible/chewable tablets may be taken on alternate days for the first two weeks.
+If the calculated daily dose in patients taking valproate is less than 2.5 mg, then Lamotrigine should not be administered.